AbtinMogharabin/MakeMe-BNN/README.md

 6. **BDD-Anomaly**:
    - **Description**: A challenging real-world dataset for street scene segmentation that includes diverse conditions such as weather and nighttime scenes.
    - **Usage**: A subset of the BDD100K used for evaluating semantic segmentation and anomaly detection models.
-   - **Dimension**: Typically used dimensions might range around 1280x720 pixels becouse it includes diverse street scenes captured at various times.
+   - **Dimension**: Typically used dimensions might range around 1280x720 pixels because it includes diverse street scenes captured at various times.
    - **Data Split**: Features 6,688 images for training and 361 for testing.
    - **Results**: For semantic segmentation, ABNN obtained a mean IoU of 48.76% on this dataset.
    - **Reference**: Yu, Fisher, et al. "Bdd100k: A diverse driving dataset for heterogeneous multitask learning."
-In CVPR, 2020 .
+In CVPR, 2020.

 7. **MUAD**:
    - **Description**: Specifically designed for evaluating autonomous driving systems, focusing on both normal and anomalous objects encountered in urban environments.
    - **Usage**: Employed for semantic segmentation tasks focusing on both normal and out-of-distribution scenarios.
-   - **Dimension**: Typically used dimensions might range around 2048x1024 pixels becouse it includes diverse urban scenes.
+   - **Dimension**: Typically used dimensions might range around 2048x1024 pixels because it includes diverse urban scenes.
    - **Data Split**: Contains 3,420 training images, 492 validation images, and 6,501 test images, which include normal and OOD samples.
    - **Results**: ABNN showed impressive results, achieving a mean IoU of 61.96% and significantly lowering the FPR95 to 21.68%.
    - **Reference**: [Franchi, Gianni, et al. "Muad: Multiple uncertainties for autonomous driving, a benchmark for multiple uncertainty types and tasks."
 In BMVC, 2022](https://muad-dataset.github.io/)